gnublin/homebridge-lg-thinq/Plugin-Authorization-Setting.md

 ## if you using Hoobs and logged by Google account or Apple ID or Facebook account

-I recommended you should create new LG account (not logged by 3rd-party provider) and migrate all device to new account, it's fastest
+I RECOMMENDED you to create new LG account (not logged by 3rd-party provider) and migrate all device to new account, it's fastest

 or you can install `homebridge-config-ui-x` to use Custom UI feature